Bloom

 The things I’ve done because they felt beautiful to do have turned out to be the most ethical things.
 The things I did because the rules permitted them have often turned out to be ugly.

-Start with beauty.
-The rest flows.
+Start with beauty—the rest flows.

-Venture capitalists make a lot of their money on information asymmetry.
+The venture-backed machine runs on information asymmetry.
 The gap between what a company knows about itself and what its investors or customers know is the whole business model.
-That's not an attack on them.
-It's just how the machine works.
+That’s not an attack on them.
+It’s just how the machine works.

 I’m not building that kind of machine.
 I’m building one that works because the gaps are closed.